Top Social Media in Japan – Updated 2026

 Ameblo is a popular blogging platform in Japan that was created by CyberAgent in 2004.
 Although its popularity has decreased in recent years, many active bloggers remain on the platform.
 On Ameblo, you can still find influencers, celebrities, diaries, and business blogs.
 Often, Ameblo can be a good place for creating long-tail content for your business.

-1. Niche Platforms and communities on the rise: Go Beyond the Big Names
+1. Hyper-niche communities on the rise: Go beyond the big names

 3. Social commerce and influencer marketing

 Social commerce—the blending of shopping and social media—is a big trend in Japan.
 Users browse, discover, and buy products directly on platforms like LINE, Instagram, and TikTok.
-Live shopping, where influencers demonstrate products in real-time, is also taking off.
+Live shopping, where influencers demonstrate products in real-time, is also expected to grow more.
+Instead of just streaming, brands will blend online live sales with real-world pop-up events, Augmented Reality-powered try-ons, and interactive product demonstrations to give a more immersive experience with the warmth and service of Japanese in-person retail (“omotenashi”).

 4. Social media as a source of news and information: Importance of Social SEO

-2024 saw an uptick in interest on obtaining real, firsthand information through social media rather than traditional media like TV and newspapers, or even search engines like Google.
-Platforms like TikTok and Instagram are becoming primary sources of information and current events for younger generations.
+2024 and 2025 saw an uptick in interest on obtaining real, firsthand information through social media rather than traditional media like TV and newspapers, or even search engines like Google.
+Platforms like TikTok, Instagram, and even LINE’s feeds are becoming primary sources of information and current events for younger generations.

-As a result, businesses need to recognise the importance of social media SEO, to ensure their content ranks higher in search results and is easily discoverable.
-Methods for doing this include including relevant Japanese keywords, hashtags, links, and content.
+For businesses, this means “social media SEO” will be more critical than ever to ensure their content ranks higher in search results and is easily discoverable.
+Methods for doing this include including relevant Japanese keywords, hashtags, video descriptions, links, and content.
 Understanding the Japanese social media landscape is essential for optimising content and achieving higher search rankings.

-Since the pandemic, many brands in Japan have shifted their focus on customer service to online channels.
-Due to the accessible, real-time and convenient nature of communication through social media messaging apps like LINE and Instagram, there is likely to be a continued increase in uptake of such channels as a customer service tool.
+Since the pandemic, due to the accessible, real-time and convenient nature of communication through social media messaging apps like LINE and Instagram, many brands have shifted their customer service to these platforms.

 Conclusion